rstudio/keras3/man-src/k_average/3-rendered.md

 #     ...
 # ValueError: Axis must be specified when shapes of a and weights differ.
 ```

+@returns
+Return the average along the specified axis.

 @param x Input tensor.
 @param axis Integer along which to average `x`.
 The default, `axis=None`,